KenLHua/HideYoutubeShorts/README.md

 How to use unpublished chrome extensions:
-1. Follow https://developer.chrome.com/docs/extensions/mv3/getstarted/ under **Load an unpacked extension**
+1. Follow https://developer.chrome.com/docs/extensions/mv3/getstarted/ under **Load an unpacked extension** to enable developer mode
+2. Download a .crx file from the releases
+3. Drag and drop the file into chrome://extensions

 What it does: